adjn/cooking/recipes/spicy_peanut_butter_ramen.md

 ## Ingredients
 - 2 cups of water for 1 brick of ramen, +1 cup for a second brick (e.g. 3 cups of water for 2 bricks, doubling the ingredients below as indicated)
-- Monosodium Glutamate (MSG)
+- Monosodium Glutamate (MSG) and/or salt
 ### For every 1 brick of uncooked ramen:
-- 2 Tbsp "natural style" peanut butter
+- 2 Tbsp creamy peanut butter
 - 1 Tbsp soy sauce
 - 1 Tbsp brown sugar
 - .5 Tbsp sriracha/chili crisp